eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- threedotsdowncenterar
+	- twodotsverticalbelowar
+	- uniFEF5
+	- uniFEF9
+	- threedotsdownbelowar
 	- threedotsupbelowar
+	- uniFEFB
+	- uniFEA0
-	- uniFEF7
+	- dotcenterar
 	- waslaar
-	- uniFEF3
-	- twodotsverticalabovear
-	- uniFE9F
-	- doublestrokear
-	- dotcenterar
-	- gafsarkashcenterar
-	- uniFEF5
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.